jybtx/CoinPayment/README.md

-<h1 align="center"> coinpayment </h1>
+<h1> coinpayment </h1>

-<p align="center"> CoinPayment is a Laravel module for handling transactions from CoinPayment like a create transaction, history transaction, etc..</p>
+<p align="left"> CoinPayment is a Laravel module for handling transactions from CoinPayment like a create transaction, history transaction, etc..</p>

 ## Installing